gardehal/3d-printing/README.md

 - Brim, first layer added material around the base of the print.
   - Brims can be useful to secure small items to the bed and prevent blobbing.
   - Are sometimes hard to remove, or removing them can damage the print.
-- Layer adhesion, how strong printed layers tick together.
+- Layer adhesion, how strong printed layers stick together.
+Adhesion is improved when:
-  - Some slicers have settings for ...
+  - The extruder is forcing filament onto the previous layer, either by setting the height of each layer, or by increasing the speed or volume filament is fed though  the nozzle.
+  - The previous layer is heated so the filament binds better.
+  - Dust and particles in the room is kept to a minimum.

 ## Strengths and weaknesses

 - Strengths
-  - Print-in-place
-  - quick prototyping
+  - Print-in-place - a technique which enables printing parts captive inside others, eliminating the need for adding complex connection devices and allow moving pieces to be smaller.
+  - Quick prototyping - no need to spend hours creating wooden or metal shapes, or even mold for plastics.
-  - Lots of material ranging from soft and bendy to firm and snappy
+  - Lots of material - ranging from soft and bendy to firm and snappy.
 - Weaknesses
-  - Slower mass production
+  - Slower mass production - not suited to create large volumes of products.
-  - Mostly plastics and resin based material
+  - Mostly plastics and resin based material - limiting materials that can be used, but there are metal 3D printers which are very expensive.
-  - Weaker than structure due to layering
+  - Weaker structure - weaker than some other plastic production due to printing layering thin strings of filament at a time, allowing for plastic not to bond properly.

 ## TinkerCad SVG copy method